Ammoland Comment Policy

-- Ammoland encourages links, video, images and written opinion to add value to our news posts, please contribute to our comments and have a social conversation on our topics.
+- Ammoland encourages links, video, images and written opinion to add value to our news posts, please contribute to our comments and have a civil conversation on our topics.

-- Ammoland will remove irrelevant links, video, images and opinions where an Ammoland staff member determines the material provided by a users does not meet the relevance requirement to further the conversation.
+- Ammoland will remove irrelevant links, video, images and comments where an Ammoland staff member determines the material provided by a users does not meet the relevance requirement to further the conversation.